-What is micropenis?
+What is a micropenis?

 Symptoms and Causes

-What are the symptoms of micropenis?
+What are the symptoms of a micropenis?

-What are the causes of micropenis?
+What causes a micropenis?

 Diagnosis and Tests

-How is micropenis diagnosed?
+How is a micropenis diagnosed?

 Management and Treatment

-How is micropenis treated?
+How is a micropenis treated?

 Outlook / Prognosis